cilium/cilium-service-mesh-beta/README.md

 | Open Telemetry support | Alpha, v1.11 |
 | L7-aware Traffic Management | Alpha |

 Other features will be added as the beta progresses.
-Get in touch on [Cilium Slack](http://slack.cilium.io) to let us know about your priorities!

 ## Image tags